depman-org/depman/README.md

 ### Caution!
-This project is in alpha stage.
-This means many of the features below are not implemented yet.
+This project is in alpha stage, which means many of the features described here are not implemented yet.
+That said, Depman is self-hosted today and uses itself for its own development, build and testing, all under 600 lines of code.

 ## What is Depman?